 Community Classroom (18-21)

-Holy Childhood's two Community Classrooms are community-based learning environments (8:1:3 classrooms) located at the Genesee Valley Regional Market on Jefferson Road in Henrietta, where students ages 18-21 learn job readiness skills in the classroom and then apply them through ongoing internships at a number of businesses located within Monroe County.
-For more information, please call 444-7735 or email Josh Miles.
+Holy Childhood’s two Community Classrooms are community-based learning environments (8:1:3 classrooms) located at the Genesee Valley Regional Market on Jefferson Road in Henrietta.
+There, students ages 18-21 learn job readiness skills in the classroom and then apply them through ongoing internships at a number of businesses located within Monroe County.
+For more information, please call 585-355-4726. email Josh Miles email Tom Pink

 Holy Childhood’s Work-Based Learning Program serves our School Program students, ages 16-21.
 The staff includes a dedicated coordinator and four job coaches.
 Students receive in-school instruction in addition to off-site work experiences throughout the Rochester community.
 Holy Childhood’s Work- Based Learning Program offers students a chance to extend their classroom experiences into a real life workplace setting, working alongside non-disabled employees.